adchella-te/Custom-Script-Database/README.md

-# Transaction-Script-Database
+# Custom-Script-Database
-A database of all the common use-cases for browser synthetic monitoring with transaction script
+A database of all the common use-cases for custom scripts.

+Themes -
+EPA
+EA
+Dashboards
+Alerts
+Metrics